makersacademy/chitter-challenge/README-2.md

 - post a peep
   - the user can write a peep and it displays on screen

-- the user can log out of Chitter
+- the user can log out of The 411
   - there is a link to log out
   - they can press the link and log out